diabelb/kohana-menu/README.md

 ## Matching URLs

-By default, the URL parameter must exactly match the predifined `url` setting of the menu item, which could have changed in the meantime, by a call of `set_url`:
+By default, the URL parameter must exactly match the predefined `url` setting of the menu item, which could have changed in the meantime, by a call of `set_url`:

 	$menu->set_url('artice/show', 'article/show/123');